simonsfoundation/spectrum-drug-tracker/README.md

 - `ArmGroupInterventionName`: Lists the drugs used in the trial, and placebo, if indicated (automated).
 - `DrugsTested`: Data derived from `ArmGroupInterventionName`; lists solely the experimental drugs tested for each trial, separated by a '|' character (manual).
 - `OtherDrugNames`: Other names for the drugs listed in `DrugsTested`.
 Typically derived from a simple Google search term.
 Values for each drug are separated by a '|' character (manual).
-- `DrugMechanism`: Curated description describing the biological mechanism by which the drug is thought to act on the human body (manual).
+- `DrugDescription`: Curated description describing the biological mechanism by which the drug is thought to act on the human body.
+This column is editorial in nature, and thus often combines perceived drug mechanisms with editorial opinion (manual).
 - `SpectrumCoverage`: A list of prior Spectrum articles regarding the clinical trial, where available (manual).
 - `PreviouslyApproved`: Whether each drug has been approved by the FDA, for any condition.
 Typically derived from a simple Google search.
 Marked as 'Yes' or 'No' for each drug, separated by a '|' character (manual).
 - `ApprovedConditions`: If marked as 'Yes' in `PreviouslyApproved`, lists conditions for which the drug was approved.
 Values may not be exhaustive (manual).